MTDdk/jawn/README.md

 **java-web-planet** strives to be a simple library for web MVC development.

-It is abbreviated "**jawn**", which is a homophone of "yawn", as this project is supposed to be so simple to use that you can do it almost do it your sleep.
+It is abbreviated "**jawn**", which is a homophone of "yawn", as this project is supposed to be so simple to use that you can do it almost in your sleep.

 ## Personal motivation
 I was tired of the limits and troublesome HTML tags of standard JSPs,